BU-Spark/muckrock-calendar/README.md

 We are using GitHub Pages.
 Current URL: https://bu-spark.github.io/se-muckrock-calendar/#/

-You must push a build folder to gh-pages branch and the website should automatically update.
+In order to deploy we must push/publish a build folder to gh-pages branch, from there the website should automatically update.
 Assuming everying is in order, skip to step 3.

-1. Before deployiung check that you have: `homepage` in `package.json` in frontend
+1. Before deploying check that you have: `homepage` in `package.json` in frontend

    This should already be there:
    `"homepage": "https://bu-spark.github.io/se-muckrock-calendar",`